 One of the biggest challenges for every driver is to attract sponsorship.
 What is your recipe for success?

-I think there’s multiple recipes, if you have one major backer or sponsor that supports you all the way, that’s extremely fortunate.
+I think there are multiple recipes, if you have one major backer or sponsor that supports you all the way, that’s extremely fortunate.
 I can only speak from my experience and I’ve learnt so much from it, generating money from investors and sponsors takes a team of people that give a clear strategy on how we will generate the money and how it can be delivered.
 First of all, you need a target, mine is Le Mans so therefore we know what we are aiming for.
-You most likely won’t raise the money overnight, there’s a timeline on what’s achievable and once you get traction with investment you can see what’s possible.
-It’s not easy, anyone in the world who’s trying to get money for an investment in them or a company will hit low and high times achieving it.
+You most likely won’t raise the money overnight, there’s a timeline on what’s achievable and once you get traction with the investment you can see what’s possible.
+It’s not easy, anyone in the world who’s trying to get money for investment in them or a company will hit low and high times achieving it.

-You most likely won’t raise the money overnight, there’s a timeline on what’s achievable and once you get traction with investment you can see what’s possible.
+You most likely won’t raise the money overnight, there’s a timeline on what’s achievable and once you get traction with an investment you can see what’s possible.